microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const darkModeStylesheetBehavior: (styles: ElementStyles) => MatchMediaStyleSheetBehavior;

+// Warning: (ae-incompatible-release-tags) The symbol "DataGrid" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class DataGrid extends FASTElement {
+export class DataGrid extends FoundationElement {
     constructor();
     cellItemTemplate?: ViewTemplate;
     columnDefinitions: ColumnDefinition[] | null;